 What is your plan to obtain a building?
-Identify specific steps the board will take to acquire a facility and obtain the Educational Certificate of Occupancy.
+Identify the steps that the board will take to acquire a facility and obtain the Educational Certificate of Occupancy.

 What is the breakdown of cost per square foot for the proposed facility?
 Outline how this cost is comparable to the commercial and educational spaces for the proposed school location.